-5.DATA PREPARATION FOR CHI-SQUARED TESTS
+5.4 DATA PREPARATION FOR CHI-SQUARED TESTS

-In order to conduct the chi-squared tests, we had to treat the data differently.
-We had to split the data into different skills.
-Within each skill we had to filter out all the students who had been trained before start of the academic year and the ones who had not been trained even at the end of the academic year.
-This would help us understand the true difference in confidence that can be attributed to training only.
-As such, our data set was as follows
+To conduct the chi-squared tests, we split the data into different skills.
+Within each skill we filltered out all the students who had been trained before the start of the semester and the ones who had not been trained even at the end of the semester.
+This would help us understand the true difference in confidence that can be attributed to training conducted during the semester only.

-5.DATA PREPARATION FOR TEXT ANALYSIS
+5.5 DATA PREPARATION FOR TEXT ANALYSIS

-The post survey also contains a column with the comments of the resondents.
+The post survey contains a column with the comments of the resondents.
 First, we removed all the comments that were either blank, or ‘nil’.
 After that we used VBA code to transform the comments column into a two column sheet, one column for the unique words, and one with the frequency of each word.
 This data was used to conduct text analysis on the comments to derive insights.

 6.0 EXPLORATORY DATA ANALYSIS